json-api/json-api/format/index.md

 #### Resource Relationships <a href="#document-structure-resource-relationships" id="document-structure-resource-relationships" class="headerlink"></a>

-The value of the `"links"` key is a JSON object that represents linked resources, keyed by the name of each association.

 For example, the following post is associated with a single `author` and a collection of `comments`: